-Dormant Spraying Alfalfa Weeds February 17, 2017
+Dormant Spraying for Alfalfa Weeds

-Weeds like pennycress, downy brome, mustards, cheatgrass, and shepherd's purse are common in first cut alfalfa.
+Weeds like pennycress, downy brome, mustards, cheatgrass, and shepherd's purse are common in first-cut alfalfa.
 They lower yields, reduce quality, lessen palatability, and slow hay drydown.
 If you walk over your fields during the next few weeks when snow is gone, you should be able to see their small, green, over-wintering growth.

 Before spraying these weeds, be sure they are causing economic damage to your alfalfa.
 Spraying will give you more pure alfalfa but may cost some in total tonnage.